 Energy and utility organizations are adopting mobile workforce technology to evolve from reactive to proactive service providers, focusing on overcoming challenges in providing field workers with real-time information related to work orders, service requests, asset mapping, service restoration assistance, and enterprise collaboration in the field.
 Firms are equipping their field crews with the right tools and better connectivity to access information easily in a complex world to resolve customer issues quickly and efficiently.

-HCL is continuously working in the areas of work order management, digital operations, predictive maintenance, knowledge management, and autonomous inspection to address all possible challenges being faced by utility field workers.
+HCLTech is continuously working in the areas of work order management, digital operations, predictive maintenance, knowledge management, and autonomous inspection to address all possible challenges being faced by utility field workers.